nicholasadamou/set-me-up/README.md

 ### Obtaining `set-me-up`

 Either use your blueprint or the default installer to obtain `set-me-up` .
 This will put all files into `~/set-me-up` , the default `smu` home directory.
-In case you decided against an own blueprint you can run following command in your console.
+In case you decided against using your own blueprint, you can run the following command in your console.

     bash <(curl --progress-bar -L https://raw.githubusercontent.com/nicholasadamou/set-me-up/master/.dotfiles/tag-smu/modules/install.sh)